 Separating By Age and Species

-I have a main chicken coop with a room off one side that allows me to keep young birds separate from my adult flock.
+I have a chicken coop with a room off to one side that allows me to keep young birds separate from my adult flock.
 This is great!
 But I often have several hatches during the spring, making it necessary to keep various ages and species of young birds together in the brooder room or move some out into the main coop when they are 2 or 3 months old.
 I’d like to have the facilities to keep birds separate until they are adults.
 This summer we are hoping to build some ‘tractors’ to raise the youngsters outside.
 It’s all a work in progress.

 So far I’ve had pretty good results raising my mixed breed/mixed age flock together.
-The tom turkey will peck the other birds and cause a commotion at times, but for the most part they all get along quite well.
+The tom turkey will peck the other birds and cause a commotion at times, but for the most part, they all get along quite well.

 Note: Before you put chickens and turkeys together in the same pen, check to see if Blackhead disease is prevalent in your area.
 If it is, I would not recommend keeping chickens and turkeys in the same pen.
 Also, if you decide to keep a mixed species flock, you do so at your own risk.
 I am sharing my experience keeping chickens, turkeys, and ducks in the same flock.
 You may have a very different experience.